francesco-velluto/group15-se2/Retrospective/Retrospective.md

   we committed to do 2 stories, which are 'Get Ticket' (Story #1) and 'Get estimated time' (Story #3), and we managed to complete both of them.

-- **Total points committed vs. done:** we committed to do 4 points (3 of Get Ticket story + 1 of Get estimated time) points and we did all of 4 points.
+- **Total points committed vs. done:** we committed to do 4 points (3 of Get Ticket story + 1 of Get estimated time) and we did all of 4 points.

 - **Nr of hours planned vs. spent (as a team):** we planned to spend 48 hours (8 hours for each one of the 6 team members) plus additional 4 hours for planning and we spent 51h 20m in total.